Read time 5 minutes

-- I started eating nicely during daylight, limited my intake as the sun went down, and strictly followed not eating too close to bedtime.
+- I ate during daylight and limited my intake as the sun went down.
+I stopped eating too close to bedtime.

 The views expressed above in this article are the author’s own and do not represent any kind of medical advice.